What About the Temple of Antichrist?

 The second passage is from the Apostle Paul’s second letter to the Thessalonians where he gives a short teaching about the day of the Lord and about the antichrist.

-Both of these passages suggest that before the end, an abomination, or the antichrist, will defile God’s Holy Temple in Jerusalem.
+Both of these passages suggest that before the end of this age, an abomination, or the antichrist, will defile God’s Holy Temple in Jerusalem.
 Many Christians therefore want no part of a rebuilt Temple since the New Testament seems to predict that the antichrist will defile it.
 “Isn’t that the temple of antichrist?” they ask.

 That, however, misses a very important point.
-Paul writes that it is God’s Temple—God’s holy place that is defiled.
+Paul writes that it is God’s Temple—God’s holy place—that is defiled.
 He does not say that it is a temple of antichrist that will be built for the antichrist!
 The “man of lawlessness” can only defile something that is holy to God.
+Already in the second century, Irenaeus (the spiritual grandson of John the Apostle) tried to clear up this misunderstanding for Christian readers:

 In order to understand these passages from their real, historical context, we need some background information.